 This document includes excerpts from general plans that have been formally adopted by cities and counties across California to address health and environmental justice challenges.
 From active living, to healthy housing, to economic opportunity, local jurisdictions are finding innovative ways to address their health and equity goals.
 Their policies can serve as a reference for other communities looking to improve their general plans in accordance with community needs and legislative requirements.
+Local jurisdictions may modify the existing language and tailor it to match their vision for equity and environmental justice.

 As cities and counties update their general plans they should pay particular attention to Senate Bill 1000 (SB 1000).
 This new legislation states that cities and counties with disadvantaged communities must incorporate environmental justice elements into their general plans.
 The purpose of this legislation is to reduce "the unique or compounded health risks in disadvantaged communities" by promoting public facilities, food access, safe and sanitary homes, physical activity, and civic engagement while reducing pollution exposure and other environmental hazards.
 All of these components are included in the following document.
 Please note, however, that they may be listed under titles that differ from the original bill language.
-For instance civic engagement is located in the "Community Engagement" section of this document.
+For instance, civic engagement may be found in the "Community Engagement" section of this document.

 Within every section of this document, are various topics that each contain general plan excerpts that have been organized in alphabetical order by county and city.
 The text has been divided into four categories: goals, objectives, policies and actions.
-Yet, not every excerpt will contain all four.
-In an effort to eliminate redundancy within and across each topic and section, repetitive language has been reducted from the text.
+Yet, not every expert will contain all four.
+In an effort to eliminate redundancy within and across each topic and section, repetitive language has been redacted from the text.